PlumpMath/monoidal-tables/docs/basics.rst

 the tables such as column alignment.
 Please note though that not all attributes make sense for all renderers.
 Extra attributes are ignores.

-It is perfectly ok to reuse the same table blueprint multiple times with different data sets.
+It is perfectly acceptable to reuse the same table blueprint multiple times with different data sets.